ElementFactory#

 values – array of associated properties values

-- classmethod find() ElementFactory | None #
+- classmethod find() ElementFactory | None#

 Search for an element factory of the given name.
 Refs the returned element factory; caller is responsible for unreffing.

-- get_element_type() GType #
+- get_element_type() GType#

 Get the

-- get_skip_documentation() bool #
+- get_skip_documentation() bool#

 Queries whether registered element managed by

-needs to be excluded from documentation system or not.Added in version 1.20.
+factoryneeds to be excluded from documentation system or not.Added in version 1.20.

-- get_static_pad_templates() list[StaticPadTemplate] #
+- get_static_pad_templates() list[StaticPadTemplate]#

 Gets the

-for this factory.
+GListofStaticPadTemplatefor this factory.

-- get_uri_protocols() list[str] #
+- get_uri_protocols() list[str]#

 Gets a

-if no protocols are supported.
+None-terminated array of protocols this element supports orNoneif no protocols are supported.
 You may not change the contents of the returned array, as it is still owned by the element factory.
-Usestrdupv()
+Usestrdupv()to make a copy of the protocol string array if you need to.

-- has_interface(interfacename: str) bool #
+- has_interface(interfacename: str) bool#

 Check if

-implements the interface with nameinterfacename
+factoryimplements the interface with nameinterfacename.- Parameters:

 interfacename – an interface name

-- classmethod list_filter(caps: Caps, direction: PadDirection, subsetonly: bool) list[ElementFactory] #
+- classmethod list_filter(caps: Caps, direction: PadDirection, subsetonly: bool) list[ElementFactory]#

 Filter out all the elementfactories in

-in the given direction.If
+listthat can handlecapsin the given direction.If

 caps – a

-direction – a
+Capsdirection – a

-to filter onsubsetonly – whether to filter on caps subsets or not.
+PadDirectionto filter onsubsetonly – whether to filter on caps subsets or not.

-- classmethod list_get_elements(minrank: Rank) list[ElementFactory] #
+- classmethod list_get_elements(minrank: Rank) list[ElementFactory]#

 Get a list of factories that match the given

-will be returned.
+type.
+Only elements with a rank greater or equal tominrankwill be returned.
 The list of factories is returned by decreasing rank.- Parameters:

 minrank – Minimum rank

-- list_is_type(type: int) bool #
+- list_is_type(type: int) bool#

 Check if

-is of the given types.- Parameters:
+factoryis of the given types.- Parameters:

 type – a